dxc-technology/dxc-digitalexplorer/GitHubReader/readme.md

 ### Transferring and connecting into the Knowledge Graph
-In order to leverage the range of features across the Digital Explorer platform; during the synchronization the solution definition is broken down and connected to various elements within the knowledge Graph
+In order to leverage the range of features across the Digital Explorer platform; during the synchronization the solution definition is broken down and connected to various elements within the Knowledge Graph

 #### Industries
 The following relationships are created based on the content within the repository